John LockeFeb 27, 2011

-Thomas Jefferson identified John Locke as one of “the three greatest men that have ever lived, without any exception.”
-Many debates in modern political theory have their roots in the writings of J
+Thomas Jefferson identified John Locke as one of “the three greatest men that have ever lived, without any exception.

 In America, the 17th century British philosopher, John Locke is probably best known as one of the inspirations for the Founding Fathers.
 His Two Treatises of Government argues against the divine right of kings, and in favor of government by the consent of the governed.
 His views were admired greatly by Jefferson and the other Founders.
 Locke was a political activist as well as a philosopher.